 Another way to communicate transferable skills is to display them in a language that every hiring manager can understand: that of numbers and quantities.
 It may be difficult to explain how a given set of skills may translate from one career to the next, but every hiring manager is going to be impressed that you led a group of 5 or 10 people, for example, or that you handled transactions amounting to hundreds of thousands of dollars.
 Go back through your resume and see what you can quantify and emphasize with impressive data.

 When you are rewriting a resume, it is important that you go back after everything is done and run a fine-toothed comb over your current work.
 What is relevant in the resume, and what is not worth mentioning after all?
 Hiring managers like brief resumes with high impact, so you should keep that in mind as you edit.
 Simplify your resume and only include the most important skill sets, accomplishments, and experiences you can offer the current employer.
+More information regarding resumes can be found at our Resume Pundits Blog.

 Hire an Expert Now